lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 # PineTime Firmware Update with Newt Mananger

-TODO

 To understand the Firmware Update in detail, we'll use the Newt Manager command-line tool to reproduce each step of the Firmware Update.
 The shell script may be found here: [`test-dfu.sh`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/scripts/nrf52/test-dfu.sh)

-Here we're using Ubuntu 20.04 on Raspberry Pi 4, connected to a USB Bluetooth Dongle (because the onboard Bluetooth adapter is not detected by Ubuntu)...
+For this test we're using Ubuntu 20.04 on Raspberry Pi 4, connected to a USB Bluetooth Dongle (because the onboard Bluetooth adapter is not detected by Ubuntu)...

 1. __Build Newt Manager__ on Raspberry Pi...